SAP/spartacus-docs/_pages/dev/features/quick-order.md

 Previously deleted product appears again in the Quick Order list.

   <img src="{{ site.baseurl }}/assets/images/quick-order-7.png" alt="Quick Order Page With Deleted Product" width="700" border="1px" />

+## Import/Export in the Quick Order Page

+This feature allows to import CSV files with products and them to the Quick Order list or export the current Quick Order list state to the CSV file.
+Import CSV file depends on the quick order list limit.
+That means it is not possible to add more products then quick order list limit even if there are more in the CSV file.
+The rest of the products will not be added.

+To use this feature there is required to install `Import/Export feature lib` and add required sample data.
+Here is more details.
+(URL to import export docs)